DavidLazarou/DLM_Cutter/portfolio_risk/README.md

 - `docs/` — Mathematical derivations and documentation (Markdown)
 - `tests/` — Unit tests

-This module will scale to real portfolios after initial testing.
+This module will scale to my real trading and investment portfolios after initial testing.